VOLTTRON/volttron/examples/CSVHistorian/readme.rst

     AGENT                    IDENTITY                   TAG                STATUS          HEALTH
     685 csv_historianagent-1.0.1 csv_historianagent-1.0.1_2 csvhistorian       running [8565]  GOOD

-The begining of the agent's ID can be found in the leftmost column (685 in the example above).
+The begining of the agent's UUID can be found in the leftmost column (685 in the example above).

 **Verify the data:**

-The data files can be found at "<volttron home directory>/agents/<id>/csv_historianagent-1.0.1/csv-historianagent-1.0.1 .agent-data/", where <id> is is the ID of the agent For convenience, you can use the tab key to autocomplete the id when you are putting it in.
+The data files can be found at "<volttron home directory>/agents/<id>/csv_historianagent-1.0.1/csv-historianagent-1.0.1 .agent-data/", where <id> is is the UUID of the agent.